norm/marknormanfrancis.com/source/2021/05/24/chips-for-week-20-2021.markdown

 environment for my [Eurovision control panel][eurodrink] and discovering that it was definitely now too old for me to get it working.

-So I spent the week rebuilding it (but I haven't pushed it to GitHub yet, so I can't link you to it.)
+So I spent the week [rebuilding it][rebuild] from scratch, incorporating some improvements I had been meaning to make for *several years now*.

 I also watched two Eurovision semi-finals, repeat watched many of the performances again on YouTube to make notes, made a couple of GIFs, and then